-Programming Using the Drivers
+Programming Using the Driver

-Using direct register access to program the AD12-8 is straightforward but the coding can be rather tedious.
-To assist you in building your application quickly, ACCES provides a driver.
+Using direct register access to program the AIO8 is straightforward but the coding can be rather tedious.
+To assist you in building your application quickly, a driver is provided.
 This driver is provided in three forms.
 Which form you use will depend on the programming language that you intend to use in your application.
-A task reference for this driver is provided in the AD12-8 Driver Reference.
+A task reference for this driver is provided in AIO8 Driver Reference.
 The driver file names and their language use are as follows:

-A12DRV.BIN A BASIC loadable driver for use with most interpreted BASIC languages.
-A12DRV.OBJ A Pascal and QuickBASIC linkable driver in object form.
-A12DRVC.OBJ A "C" linkable driver in object form.
+AIO8DRV.BIN A BASIC loadable driver for use with most interpreted BASIC languages.
+AIO8DRV.OBJ A Pascal and QuickBASIC linkable driver in object form.
+AIO8DRVC.OBJ A "C" linkable driver in object form.

 Also, to help you understand how to use the driver with your program, sample programs are provided in three languages; "C", Pascal, and QuickBASIC.
-Sample 3 is provided in Pascal and "C" only.
-The programs are:

-SAMPLE 1 Demonstrates data acquisition using polling.
+SAMPLE 1 Demonstrates data acquisition using polling, with an AIM-16 in programable gain mode.
 SAMPLE 2 Demonstrates timer-driven data acquisition using interrupts.
-SAMPLE 3 Same as Sample 2 but uses the configuration file to set up the driver.
+SAMPLE 3 Same as Sample 1 but uses the configuration file to set up the driver.

 To access the functions of the driver, a call to a single procedure within the driver is used.
-The name of the procedure for the driver is A12DRV.
+The name of the procedure for the driver is AIO8DRV.
 The procedure is called with three variables, which are defined as follows:

 - task: The number of the task to perform.
-A reference with a list of tasks for each driver are provided in the AD12-8 Driver Reference. - parameters: This is an array of integers which contains information required by the driver.
-The AD12-8 DRIVER REFERENCE section defines what values need to be passed for each task.
+A reference with a list of tasks for each driver are provided in AIO8 Driver Reference. - parameters: This is an array of integers which contains information required by the driver.
+AIO8 Driver Reference defines what values need to be passed for each task.
 The array should hold five integers. - status: An error code is returned in this variable.
 A zero is returned if there is no error.